TWBug/GoldCardHenge/content/application/_index.en.md

 * If you currently don't have a work address or residence address, you can temporarily leave it out during the application and review stage.
 However, you must provide this information when inspecting your passport.

 {{< base >}}
-溫馨提醒
+Note:

-來臺工作地址與居留地址的填寫格式須全部以繁體中文或阿拉伯數字表示，不能有英文字母。
+The Taiwanese address needs to be Chinese symbols and Arabic numerals only; no English letters allowed.

-* 正確：台北市中正區寶慶路3號2樓
+* Correct：台北市中正區寶慶路3號2樓

-  錯誤：台北市中正區寶慶路No.
+* Incorrect：台北市中正區寶慶路No.
 3, 2F
 {{< /base >}}

 * In the "Profession" tab, please select the industry that you want to apply through.
 Please attach all relevant supporting documents.
 Click save after double-checking and uploading the files.